A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 ‘If Birmingham or Coventry or Kent, only miles

-From my family and your car only worked when you
+From my family and your car, only worked when

 In a harsh Dublin tone.
 She knew it would

-Be a long time before she seen her family again.
+It will be a long time before she sees her family again.

 COMING OR GOING?